sghiassy/Algorithms-in-Javascript/README.md

-#library.js
+#Algorithms in Javascript

-This is my collection of JavaScript helper function and data structures.
+This is my collection of JavaScript algorithms, helper function and data structures.
 All files in this repo have 100% unit test coverage

 #### All